Hackers vs Crackers: Key Differences and Why they are Both Extremely Dangerous

 Dedicated bot management solutions leverage the power of shared intelligence, specialist data scientists, customised rules and machine learning to stay one step ahead.
 Deploying these solutions will help your business identify and tackle ATO and, protect you against many of the other issues caused by a much wider range of non-human traffic.

-Introducing Netacea – the world’s most advanced bot management & ATO solution
+Introducing Netacea – the world’s most advanced bot protection & Account takeover prevention solution

-Radically different from traditional ‘black box’ solutions, Netacea is an agile and intelligent new layer of security that adapts to changing threats.
-No matter whether you’re attacked by hackers vs crackers or the other way round, your assets will stay secure.
+Radically different from traditional ‘black box’ solutions, Netacea is an agile and intelligent new layer of security that adapts to evolving threats.
+No matter whether you’re attacked by hackers, crackers or the other way round, your websites, apps and API’s will remain secure in real-time.

 The Netacea layer of protection should be your first line of defence.
-It complements existing controls, such as WAF rulesets, rate limiting and threat databases.
+It complements existing controls, such as WAF rulesets, rate limiting and threat databases to enhance edge security.

 It provides deep, actionable analysis of all internet traffic, web reconnaissance, automated bots and legitimate website visitors and manages those journeys accordingly in real time.